The Complexity of Online Bribery in Sequential Elections: General Upper Bounds and Matching Lower Bounds

-So let us focus on those two problems.
-And in particular, let us focus now on the problem $\onlinesystembk{\cale}{k}$.
+We focus on the problem $\onlinesystembk{\cale}{k}$ and will discuss the other fifteen cases in Section~\ref{s:fifteen}.
 We will show that there is an election system $\cale$, whose unweighted and weighted winner problems are in polynomial time, for which this problem is $\pilevel{2k+1}$-hard.

-To do this, we will insofar as possible be inspired by the online manipulation paper just mentioned~\cite{hem-hem-rot:j:online-manipulation}, and will insofar as possible adopt its notations and phrasings.
+To do this, we will insofar as possible be inspired by Hemaspaandra, Hemaspaandra, and Rothe's~\cite{hem-hem-rot:j:online-manipulation} work on online manipulation, and will insofar as possible adopt its notations and phrasings.
 This will help the novel challenge here to better stand out.
-That novel challenge is the one mentioned in list item~\ref{p:why-cool} on page~\pageref{p:why-cool}.
+That novel challenge is the one mentioned in list item~\ref{p:why-cool} on page~\pageref{p:why-cool} of the current paper.
 In the manipulation case, we can by shaping the output of the reduction (from a $\pilevel{2k+1}$-complete set) control which voters are manipulators, and so can match and control the quantifier structure of the quantified boolean formula whose truth we are trying to determine via an online manipulation question.
 However, in online bribery, the briber can bribe any voters the briber wants (within the other constraints).
 This gives the briber quite a lot of freedom---enough to in effect shuffle which quantifiers are which in the boolean formula we are trying to in effect simulate; but that would cause chaos and would break our simulation's connection to the formula.

 We will handle this by doing our simulation in effect on a transformed version of the formula that is immune to quantifier shuffling, thanks to the transformed formula being rigged so that any assignment as to which quantifiers are chosen to be $\exists$ and which are chosen to be $\forall$ cannot possibly lead to a successful bribe unless the assignment is precisely the one that causes the online bribery to in effect correctly model and study the underlying formula we care about as to where the quantifiers are.
 (Put somewhat differently, we create an online bribery problem where we in effect are forcing the hand of the briber as to whom to bribe.)